Suite No. 2

 - Liverpool, Philharmonic Society Concert, 9/22 October 1901, conducted by Frederick Cowen

-From early/mid November, Tchaikovsky corrected the "unbearably tedious" proofs of the Suite for publication .
-It appears that at this stage, the composer shortened the third, fourth and fifth movements (mainly by excising repeats), with an overall loss of 327 bars.
-These cuts—which were made both in the full score and in the piano duet arrangement—were not mentioned in the composer's correspondence .
+From early/mid-November, Tchaikovsky corrected the "unbearably tedious" proofs of the Suite for publication .
+Either at this stage, or during the preparation of a second edition, the composer shortened the third, fourth and fifth movements (mainly by excising repeats), with an overall loss of 327 bars.
+These cuts — which were made both in the full score and in the piano duet arrangement — were not mentioned in the composer's correspondence, but Jurgenson's engravers' markings in both manuscripts shows that they must have been made after the suite was originally engraved .

 The full score and piano duet arrangement of the Suite were published in volumes 19Б (1948) and 49 (1956) of Tchaikovsky's Complete Collected Works, edited by Boris Karpov.
 The passages excised by Tchaikovsky in November 1883 are included in appendices to both volumes.

 Tchaikovsky's manuscript full score (ф.
 88, No. 75) [view] and arrangement for piano duet (ф.
-88, No. 76) [view] are now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow.
+88, No. 76) [view] are now preserved in the Russian National Museum of Music in Moscow.

 Notes and References